 HMD data are available only as far as 2011 at this time.
 The task force was provided with OAS data on a confidential basis.
-Those data are summarized by sex, by year for 2005- 2015, and by age for 65-94, and for 95+.
-The OAS data were u xtend the HMD ed to data to 2015 for all ages.
-The extension is only approximate it ages u der 65, but it can be considered an improvement in quality for at least age cask force judged 66-94 the extension to be desirable because of the length of the gap between the current year and the last year for HMD.
-A detailed description of n method is provided in ie ē section 8.1.
+Those data are summarized by sex, by year for 2005-2015, and by age for 65-94, and for 95+.
+The OAS data were used to extend the HMD data to 2015 for all ages.
+The extension is only approximate for ages under 65, but it can be considered an improvement in quality for at least ages 66-94.
+The task force judged the extension to be desirable because of the length of the gap between the current year and the last year for HMD.
+A detailed description of the extension method is provided in section 8.1.